pyeventsourcing/eventsourcing/README.md

 ## Features

-**Worked Examples**.
-A simple worked example application, with example entity class, event sourced repository, and factory method (see below).
+**Worked Examples** — A simple worked example application, with example entity class, event sourced repository, and factory method (see below).
 Included in the library is a slightly more sophisticated version of the example application below.
 Also, in the 'eventsourcing.contrib' package, there is a persistent "generalized suffix tree" which shows how a more complex model could be written.

-**Abstract Base Classes and Test Cases**.
-Make it simple to develop new applications, with custom entities and repositories, custom domain events, and custom subscribers (see example below, and test suite cases).
+**Abstract Base Classes and Test Cases** — Make it simple to develop new applications, with custom entities and repositories, custom domain events, and custom subscribers (see example below, and test suite cases).

-**Optimistic Concurrency Control**.
-Implemented using optimistic concurrency controls in the adapted database.
+**Optimistic Concurrency Control** — Implemented using optimistic concurrency controls in the adapted database.
 For example, with Cassandra this accomplishes linearly-scalable distributed optimistic concurrency control, guaranteeing application-level consistency of each